mitodl/mitxonline/README.md

 # Running, testing, and administering the app

 Running, testing, and administering this app follows the same patterns as our other web apps.

+*Note: for js tests, run the commands in `frontend/public`, or run via `yarn workspaces foreach run <command>` from the root.

 [See the common OL web app guide](http://mitodl.github.io/handbook/common-web-app-guide.html#running-and-accessing-the-app).